cdktf/cdktf-provider-ionoscloud/docs/containerRegistry.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.4.19/docs/resources/container_registry#name ContainerRegistry#name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.0/docs/resources/container_registry#name ContainerRegistry#name}.

+---

+##### `apiSubnetAllowList`<sup>Optional</sup> <a name="apiSubnetAllowList" id="@cdktf/provider-ionoscloud.containerRegistry.ContainerRegistry.Initializer.parameter.apiSubnetAllowList"></a>

+- *Type:* java.util.List<java.lang.String>

+The subnet CIDRs that are allowed to connect to the registry.

+Specify 'a.b.c.d/32' for an individual IP address. **Note**: If this list is empty or not set, there are no restrictions.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.0/docs/resources/container_registry#api_subnet_allow_list ContainerRegistry#api_subnet_allow_list}

 ---